Leo Sheljuzhko: Life

 When the city was invaded and occupied by Nazi Germany in 1941 Shelyuzhko remained under the German occupation, as his collection was left in Kyiv by University authorities as not valuable.
 As the Red Army approached Kiev in 1943, he was forced to flee to Germany with his butterfly specimens.
 Rail cars with the collection were lost in Eastern Prussia, while Shelyuzhko got to Munich where he remained for the rest of his life, eventually taking West German citizenship.
 From 1945 to his death in 1969, he was a researcher at the Bavarian State Zoological Collections in Munich.

 Science

-Leo Shelyuzhko was among the first aquarium amateurs and tropical fish breeder in Russian Empire.
+Leo Shelyuzhko was among the first aquarium amateurs and tropical fish breeder in the Russian Empire.
 He was first to bring and breed piranha and Callichthys callichthys in Russia.

 While working in University Museum Shelyuzhko organized several entomological expeditions to mountainous regions of USSR to collect and describe Lepidoptera species (Pamir Mountains, Armenia, Dagestan).
 He issued many works of new species and systematics of Rhopalocera.
 His collection had worldwide specimens of geni Parnassius and Colias.

 His collection remains in the Taras Shevchenko National University of Kyiv.
 During World War II, it was lost by Germans and found by Soviet military and taken to Moscow.
 In 1946 it returned to Kiev.
 It consists of more than 300.000 specimens of Lepidoptera.